akhivesara/apis/imdbservice/README.md

 ## All *list* rest apis accept limit and offset query params to support pagination

 ---

-### lists/titles/calculatedratings
-***Rest API: To fetch a list of ratings for all titles that includes both ratings re-calculated and old ratings.
-Re-calculation Algorithm used is: average of all episode ratings for that show***

----
 ### lists/titles/adultTitles
 ***Rest API: To fetch a list of all adult titles on the service.***